quasarframework/quasar-ui-qscroller/demo/src/markdown/scroller.md

 ---

+# Converting from previous version

+- `hour24-format` no longer exists.
+The default is now a 24-hour clock.
+If you wish to show a 12-hour clock, use the `hour12` property
+- `color` has been renamed `text-color`
+- `background-color` has been renamed `color`
+- `inner-color` has been renamed `inner-text-color`
+- `inner-background-color` has been renamed to `inner-color`
+- some properties have been temporarily removed: `short-year-label`, `short-month-label`, `short-day-label`, and `show-weekday-label`.
+Other properties that were not programmed have also been removed (ie: min/max props)

+---

 # Working with QScroller

 In order to get the best potential from QScroller it is important to understand all aspects which will be described below.